IronFoundry/ironfoundry.github.io/help/installing-behind-proxy.md

 ## Changes for installing behind a proxy
 Three discrete changes are all that is necessary to deploy behind a firewall:

-1. Open Internet Explorer, Internet Options, go into the Connections tab, and configure your proxy server in the appropriate way.
-That might be by allowing for autodiscovery, you may have a configuration script, or may have to set it up manually.
+1. Open Internet Explorer, Internet Options, go into the Connections tab and into LAN Settings.
+Once there, configure your proxy server in the appropriate way.
+That might be by allowing for autodiscovery or an automatic configuration script, or through setting the proxy address and credentials manually.
 Save that change and exit.
 2. Open a powershell window and enter `$env:HTTP_PROXY = "proxy information"`, where the double quotes are important, since this is a string.
-3. Create a file in the logged in user's home directory called .gitconfig.
+3. Create a file in the logged-in user's home directory called .gitconfig.
 In that file, put this content, replacing 127.0.0.1.8118 with the credentials and address of your proxy server.

 ```
 [http]